Presidential Election Day Act of 1845 [5 Stat. 721, 28th Congress, Session 2, Chapter I]

 Following the September 11 terrorist attack, contingency plans have been studied in the event of a national emergency.
 Given the shift in the American economy away from agriculture, bills were introduced in the House to move Presidential Election Day to the weekend.
 While the bill has gathered support in the House it has stalled in the Senate.
 Others have proposed making Presidential Election Day a national holiday.

-President Trump tweeted that the Covid-19 epidemic might be grounds to delay Presidential Election Day.
+Prior to the 2020 election, President Trump tweeted that the Covid-19 epidemic might be grounds to delay Presidential Election Day.
 This suggestion was roundly rejected.
 In order to revise the date, Congress would need to act.
 Moreover, the Tuesday date has remained fixed since 1845.
 Indeed, no federal election has ever been rescheduled in response to an emergency.
 Americans voted in regularly scheduled elections during the Civil War, the Great Depression, and both World Wars.